nchilla/tractatus-tree/README.md

 I want to keep my type choices consistent across all the viewing/reading formats I design.
 For that I'll need to settle on three styles:

-* **The body text**; I want a serif that feels contemporary and highly legible; it would also be interesting to reflect the logical dogma and philosophy of mathematics in this approach to language.
+* **The body text**; I want a serif that feels contemporary, highly legible, and not full of itself; I also want to reflect the logical dogma and philosophy of mathematics in this approach to language.
   * I am thinking of using [Signifier](https://klim.co.nz/blog/signifier-design-information/): "Signifier emerged from this alchemy with Bézier curves and sharp vectors determined by machine logic and a Brutalist ethos"

 * **The "keys"** for each proposition; my natural inclination is to use a monospace for these